 Example 2: Employer D is a large eligible employer subject to a governmental order that partially suspends the operations of its trade or business.
 In response to the governmental order, Employer D reduces its employees' hours by 50 percent, but it reduces its employees' wages by only 40 percent, so that the employees receive 60 percent of their wages for 50 percent of their normal hours.
 Employer D continues to cover 100 percent of the employees' health plan expenses.
-Employer D may treat as qualified wages: (i) the 10 percent of the wages that it pays employees for time the employees are not providing services, plus (ii) 50 percent of the health plan expenses, because these health plan expenses are allocable to the time that employees were not providing services.
+Employer D may treat as qualified wages: (i) the 10 percent of the wages that it pays employees for time the employees are not providing services, plus (ii) 50 percent of the time that employees were not providing services.